KonklaveTtv/VenueSender/README.md

 VenueSender has multiple Makefiles to build statically with GCC, Clang, ICX or the MinGW-w64 compiler.
 There is also a Makefile.dynamic to build a dynamically linked version using GCC.

-If you choose to go the static building route, then build using Makefile.dynamic will no longer be possible.

 After installing dependencies and you are ready to build invoke:

       make -f Makefile.<compiler/dynamic>